poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 Thankfully, it looks like it's possible to configure the [permissions settings](https://opencode.ai/docs/permissions/), so I'll take a look at tweaking those next time.

 The other minor issue I had with OpenCode was that it's not really integrated with VS Code like Copilot is.
-The model has access to the codebase, but it doesn't have the context of which file you have open, what code you have selected, etc. So you have to remember to provide that context in your prompts instead.
+The model has access to the codebase, but it doesn't have the context of which file you have open or what code you have selected.
+So you have to remember to provide that context in your prompts instead.

 I also thought afterwards that although I've heard a fair amount about OpenCode and I don't know of a reason to distrust it, I should probably still do some more due diligence on its origins and contributions before continuing to use it or promote it.